Consistently estimating network statistics using Aggregated Relational Data: A taxonomy for estimating graph statistics

-A few remarks are worth mentioning.
-First, diffusion centrality is a more general form which nests eigenvector centrality when $q_{n}\geq\frac{1}{\lambda_{1}^{n}}$, and because the maximal eigenvalue is on the order of $n$, this meets our condition.
+Diffusion centrality is a more general form which nests eigenvector centrality when $q_{n}\geq 1/\lambda_1^n$, and because the maximal eigenvalue is on the order of $n$, this meets our condition.
+Here $\lambda_1^n$ is the largest eigenvalue of the adjacency matrix of ${ g}_n$.
 It also nests Katz-Bonacich centrality.
 In each of these, $T\rightarrow\infty$.
 It also captures a number of other features of finite-sample diffusion processes that have been used particularly in economics \citep{banerjeegossip,banerjeecdj2013}.
-Each of these notions relate to the eigenvectors of the network---objects that are ex-ante not obviously captured by the ARD procedure but ex-post work because the models are such that in large samples the statistics converge to their limits.
+These notions each relate to the eigenvectors of the network---objects that are ex-ante not obviously captured by the ARD procedure but ex-post work since in this model statistics converge to their expectations.

 These results give two practical extreme benchmarks.
-ARD should not perform well at all for estimating a realization of any given link in the network.
-In contrast, it should perform quite well for statistics such as degree or eigenvector centrality.
+ARD should not perform well for estimating a realization of any given link in the network.
+In contrast, it should perform quite well for statistics such as density or eigenvector centrality.
 Other statistics may fall somewhere in the middle of this spectrum.
-For example, a notion of centrality such as betweenness, which relies on the specifics of the exact realized paths in the network, is unlikely to work well because even for large $n$, the placement of specific nodes may radically change its value.
-Section \ref{sec:taxonomy_sims} explores these predictions empirically using simulations.
+For example, whether a notion of centrality such as betweenness - which relies on the specifics of the exact realized paths in the network - works well may depend on the specific statistic and network distribution.
+We explore these predictions empirically in Figure \ref{fig:MSE}.

-\subsection{Many Independent Networks}
+\subsection{Many independent networks}

-Now consider the setting where the researcher has $R$ independent networks each of size $n_r$.
-We'll take $n_r = n$ for simplicity, though the results presented here do not require this.
-We also have an ARD sample ${\bf Y}_{n,r}$ for every network $r=1,...,R$.
-Every network is generated from a network formation process with true parameter $\theta^0_{r}$.
+Consider the setting where the researcher has $R$ networks each of size $n_r$, and the networks are over disjoint sets of nodes.
+We use the terminology independent networks to refer to such a collection of networks For each network $r$ we observe ARD $n_r \times K$ matrix ${\mathbf{y}}_{r}$.
+We take $n_r = n$ for simplicity, but our results do not require this.
+Also, we drop the dependence on $n$ in the notation ${ g}_r$.
+Every network is generated from a network formation process with true parameter $\theta^\star_{r}$.
 In this case of many networks, we consider how well the ARD procedure performs when the researcher wants to learn about network properties, aggregating across the $R$ graphs.
-This is the case in a large literature \citep{caijs2013,beaman2016can}.
-We assume $N$ is sufficiently large to have convergence of the formation model parameters, so we can treat it as effectively fixed.
-Otherwise, we would require that $N$ grows at a sufficiently fast rate relative to the number of networks so that the second order expansions due to the error in the estimation of the network formation process itself vanishes.
+This is the case in a large literature \cite{caijs2013,beaman2016can, breza2016field}.